 Responsible for guidance and management, the board of directors takes an active role in ecoREHAB’s overall direction and strategy, meeting monthly to assess projects and discuss opportunities to enhance ecoREHAB’s positive impact within the community.
 The board strives for diversity and inclusion, from age and race to talents and neighborhood representation.

-Chris Allen, at-large member and former ecoREHAB homeowner, community development block grant coordinator for Noblesville Housing.
+Chris Allen, Vice President and former ecoREHAB homeowner, community development block grant coordinator for Noblesville Housing.

 Kate Elliott, at-large member, marketing and communications committee, lecturer of journalism at Ball State University.

 More than 100 high school and college students have been involved with ecoREHAB, either through design collaborations or hands-on rehabilitation and new construction of energy-efficient and smartly designed dwellings.

 These future architects, construction managers, tradesmen and more have rehabilitated six homes and helped dozens of residents gain access to affordable, safe homes that enhance neighborhoods and inspire sustainability.